BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Guidelines on Classification of Own Funds.pdf.md

 EIOPA-BoS-14/168 EN

 ![A concise summary of the image for retrieval:
-The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features the stylized lowercase text 'eiopa' in black, with the full name written below it in uppercase.
-Above the text is a blue, translucent, diamond-shaped icon containing a circle of stars, symbolizing the European Union.
-The background is white.
+The logo for the European Insurance and Occupational Pensions Authority (EIOPA).
+The logo features a blue, translucent, rounded diamond shape containing a circle of twelve stars, representing the European Union.
+Below the emblem is the stylized lowercase acronym "eiopa" and the full name of the authority in black capital letters.

 Extracted text from the image: eiopa
 EUROPEAN INSURANCE
 AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![A simple text banner with bold, black text that reads "Guidelines on classification of own funds" on a light blue background.
+![A header banner with the title "Guidelines on classification of own funds" in bold black text on a light blue background.
 Guidelines on classification of own funds](#)

-![A simple header banner with bold black text on a light blue background.
-The text reads, "Guidelines on classification of own funds," likely a title for a presentation or document on financial regulations.
+![A light blue banner with the title "Guidelines on classification of own funds" in bold black text.

 Guidelines on classification of own funds](#)

 EIOPA – Westhafen Tower, Westhafenplatz 1 - 60327 Frankfurt – Germany - Tel. + 49 69-951119-20;